TimCUHK/LRS_Estimation/README.md

 # LRS_Estimation
-Models and python scripts for Li, Rahmandad and Sterman (2020), Estimation Schemes of Epidemic Models: Likelihood functions, Optimizers and Kalman Filtering
+Models and scripts (python, matlab) for Li, Rahmandad and Sterman (2020), Estimation Schemes of Epidemic Models: Likelihood functions, Optimizers and Kalman Filtering